The 10 Best Games in the Casino

 Finally, video poker is a game that rewards skilled play.
 This is just too much pressure for some players.
 The idea is that they’ve come to the casino in order to relax, not to think about what they’re doing.

-The main reason is that the odds are so much better.
-It’s also a much more transparent game.
+The main reason is that the odds are so good.
+It’s also a very transparent game.

 As a result, the payback percentage for a video poker machine can be calculated.
 You’re just multiplying the odds of achieving each hand by the payout for that hand.
 The payback percentage for a slot machine can be calculated, too.
 But not by you.
 You don’t have access to the information you need, and you’ll never be able to get access to it.